facebookexperimental/MIRAI/documentation/Overview.md

 site information into account.
 The summary cache is therefore keyed not just with the function definition id, but also with some call site information.

-The easiest problem to deal with is when a trait call has a receiver argument is typed with a generic type that is required to implement a trait.
+The easiest problem to deal with is when a trait call has a receiver argument that is typed with a generic type that is required to implement a trait.
 As long as the call site can specialize the receiver argument type with a non generic type, the rust compiler can be queried for the actual method that implements the trait method for this type of receiver.
 The book keeping required is non trivial and the result of getting it wrong is quite painful (the rust